cverhaest/deploy-to-sfdx/README.md

 # SFDX "Workshop Automator"

-Issue with sfdx-cli update - 20220902
+Issue with "CLOUDAMQP_APIKEY" value - The value had to be recovered from the URL of the "CloudAMQP" add-on - 20220902 Issue with sfdx-cli update - 20220902
 Upgrading to the Latest Heroku Stack - 20220902
 Apps running on the Heroku-16 stack, which reaches end-of-life on May 1st, 2021. - 20210309